-(1) Work on the doctoral thesis shall be given individual supervision.
-The supervisory team must consist of at least two researchers, one of whom shall be appointed as the principal supervisor.
+- (1) Work on the doctoral thesis shall be given individual supervision.
+The supervisory team must consist of at least two researchers, one of whom shall be appointed as the main supervisor.
 The supervisors must possess a doctoral degree or equivalent competence in the relevant field and be actively involved in research.
-1 The principal supervisor must have previous experience of or training in academic supervision of PhD candidates.
-The principal supervisor has the main academic and administrative responsibility for the PhD candidate's education and will be the candidate's primary contact person.
+1 The main supervisor must have previous experience of or training in academic supervision of PhD candidates.
+The main supervisor has the main academic and administrative responsibility for the PhD candidate's education and will be the candidate's primary contact person.
 He/she should normally be an employee of the faculty to which the PhD candidate is affiliated.
-In special cases an external employee may be appointed as the principal supervisor.
+In special cases an external employee may be appointed as the main supervisor.
 This appointment must be based on an agreement between the institution at which the person in question is employed and NMBU.
-If the faculty appoints an external principal supervisor, a co-supervisor from the faculty to which the PhD candidate is affiliated shall be appointed.

-(2) The main supervisor and the candidate him/herself shall be responsible for maintaining regular contact with the candidate's supervisors.
+If the faculty appoints an external main supervisor, a co-supervisor from the faculty to which the PhD candidate is affiliated shall be appointed. - (2) The main supervisor and the candidate him/herself shall be responsible for maintaining regular contact with the candidate's supervisors.
 The supervisory team has joint responsibility for the academic follow-up of the PhD candidate and for ensuring that the candidate participates in an active research community with senior researchers and other PhD candidates.
 Supervisors have a duty to keep themselves informed of the progress of the candidate's work and to assess the work in relation to the project description.
-Supervisors have a duty to follow up conditions of an academic nature that may cause delay in the completion of the PhD education to ensure that the education can be completed within the nominal length of study.

-(3) Supervisors shall advise on the formulation and delimitation of the topic and related research questions.
-They shall discuss and assess hypotheses and research methods as well as results and their interpretation, and shall also discuss the form and presentation of the thesis, including its structure, linguistic form, documentation etc. Supervisors shall guide the candidate towards scientific literature and data in libraries, archives, data collections etc. The supervisors shall also advise the candidate on matters of research ethics related to the thesis.
+Supervisors have a duty to follow up conditions of an academic nature that may cause delay in the completion of the PhD education to ensure that the education can be completed within the nominal length of study. - (3) Supervisors shall advise on the formulation and delimitation of the topic and related research questions.
+They shall discuss and assess hypotheses and research methods as well as results and their interpretation, and shall also discuss the form and presentation of the thesis, including its structure, linguistic form, documentation etc. Supervisors shall guide the candidate towards scientific literature and data in libraries, archives, data collections etc. The supervisors shall also advise the candidate on matters of research ethics related to the thesis. - (4) The PhD candidate or supervisor may request the faculty to which the candidate has been admitted to appoint a new supervisor for the candidate.
+The supervisor may not withdraw from the position until a new supervisor has been appointed.
+The faculty is responsible for immediately designating a new supervisor or supervisors in the event of long-term illness, leave of absence and the like. - (5) If disputes between the PhD candidate and the supervisor cannot be settled amicably by the parties, they may be brought before the faculty.
+If after discussion the parties are unable to come to an agreement on how the dispute can be settled, the supervisor or the candidate can request that the supervision agreement be altered.
+A request to terminate the contract must be sent to the faculty, with a copy to the other party in the case.